-With all the reasons business people have for business valuation, it’s small wonder that business appraisers have come up with a plethora of services to address their clients’ requirements.
+Business people have a number of reasons to get a business valuation.
+So it’s small wonder that business appraisers have come up with a plethora of services to address their clients’ requirements.

 Not all business valuation experts offer all the services.
-Many firms specialize in certain areas, such as litigation support or estate planning help.
+For example, many firms specialize in certain areas, such as litigation support or estate planning help.
 So you may need to ask around to find the expert in your neck of the woods that fits the bill for your particular assignment.

 The good new is the business valuation profession has figured out how to cover just about every angle when it comes to valuing a business.
 Here are the typical areas you can find help on: